 Today I continue to carve sculptures with an eye to the past.
 Often the label 'sophisticated folk art' is suggested upon seeing my work for the first time.
 While this may well hold true, it is my hope that many of these works transcend their 'folk art' quality and prove to be simply contemporary works of art made with the heart and spirit often associated with historical pieces.

-I have had the opportunity to exhibit my sculptures in some of the top shows in the country, including the Smithsonian Craft Show in Washington, DC, the Philadelphia Museum of Art Craft Show and the Architectural Digest Show in New York City, where I have exhibited each March for the last 10 years.
+I have had the opportunity to exhibit my sculptures in some of the top shows in the country, including the Smithsonian Craft Show in Washington, DC, the Philadelphia Museum of Art Craft Show and the Architectural Digest Show in New York City, where I exhibited each March for 10 years.